Green Star Energy Warm Home Discount

 As the temperatures drop during the coldest months of the year, your electricity consumption can skyrocket.
-Luckily Green Star Energy is on board with the Warm Home Discount.
-Find out how they can get your electricity bill lower while staying cosy at home next winter.
+Luckily Green Star Energy’s previous customers ican still apply for the Warm Home Discount via the new supplier.
+Find out how they stay cosy at home next winter without breaking the bank.

 Green Star Energy's Warm Home Discount

 To clear up any confusion, the Warm Home Discount scheme is one that is run and paid for by the govenment.
-They are responsible for ensuring that a set amount is deducted from your electricity bill that you receive from Green Star Energy.
-Green Star Energy serves as an intermediary between your account and the deduction made by the government.
-Find out more about Green Star Energy and its plethora of services by hitting the button below.
+Your energy supplier serves as an intermediary between your account and the government by automatically applying the discount to your bill if your application is accepted.
+Find out more about Green Star Energy by viewing Selectra’s guide page.

 What is the Warm Home Discount?